ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 #### HCITransport

-> **Note:** If the Bluetooth controller uses an H4 communication interface, this step can be skipped.
+> **Note:** If the Bluetooth controller uses an H4 communication interface and the host exposes serial flow control in mbed then this step can be skipped and the class `ble::vendor::cordio::H4TransportDriver` can be used as the transport driver.

 An empty transport driver can be coded as: